Skip to content

 Our History

-The idea of The MOG Project was born in 2017 by Julia Lefelar and her daughter Kristina Lefelar because of Julia’s diagnosis of MOG Antibody Disease (MOGAD) and the lack of information to understand and come to terms on her future.
-Julia had suffered for many years with undiagnosed symptoms of MOGAD.
-Her most acute, repeated attacks of Optic Neuritis started in 2014.
-She was finally diagnosed with MOGAD in November of 2017.
-At that time, MOG -AD was barely on the map and there was little information, if any, for patients, doctors or caregivers on the disease symptoms, diagnosis, prognosis, and treatment options.
-The MOG Project was formally kicked off in December of 2017 when Cynthia Albright, another MOGAD patient, and Amy Ednie jumped in to make the commitment to make a difference.
-The MOG Squad was born!
+The idea of The MOG Project was born in 2017 when Julia was diagnosed with MOG Antibody Disease (MOGAD) and discovered a significant lack of information to understand and come to terms on her future.
+Julia had suffered for many years with undiagnosed symptoms of MOGAD, but her most acute, repeated attacks of Optic Neuritis started in 2014.
+At that time, MOGAD was barely on the map and there was little information with questionable accuracy for patients, doctors or caregivers on the disease symptoms, diagnosis, prognosis, and treatment options.
+The MOG Project was formally kicked off in December of 2017 when Julia, her daughter, Kristina Lefelar, Amy Ednie and another patient made a commitment to not let other patients go through similar feelings of hopelessness caused by lack of awareness and information.
+This small team found others with similar stories who were also willing to join the effort and The MOG Squad was born!

 HISTORY OF THE MOG PROJECT